e-cavan/e-cavan.github.io/index.md

 ---

-<div style="text-align: center"> Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink, led by Emma Cavan at Imperial College London. </div>
+<div style="text-align: center"> Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink, led by Dr Emma Cavan at Imperial College London. </div>

 # News